 When you first consider waxing, the first drawback that might come to mind is the level of pain that might be involved with the process.

 So does leg waxing hurt?
-In short, usually - though no waxing service is going to be completely painless (hair is being forcibly removed at the root, after all!).
-Pain can easily be minimized by practicing proper pre & post wax care and by using only the most high quality, professional waxing products.
+In short, usually, there are plenty of ways to reduce waxing pain.
+Though no waxing service will be completely painless (hair is being forcibly removed at the root, after all!).
+Pain can easily be minimized by practicing proper pre & post-wax care and by using only the most high-quality, professional waxing products.

 How to Prepare for Leg Waxing

-Whether you’re going to a professional for your leg waxing services or figuring out how to wax legs yourself, one of the most important aspects of the waxing process is to make sure your skin is properly prepared and in top shape prior to your wax.
+Whether you’re going to a professional for your leg waxing services or figuring out how to wax legs yourself, one of the most important aspects of the process is to properly prepare your skin so it’s in top shape before your wax.

 Before a waxing service, make sure your legs are cleansed, exfoliated, and moisturized to ensure that they are protected from ingrown hairs, breakouts, or irritation from the wax itself.
 Properly preparing your skin for your wax also minimizes waxing pain.